Associated with Commonwealth Music Partnership

 (Admin)

 Aditya began his piano studies with Mr. Kapil Singh, a passionate and insightful teacher from Darjeeling, and under Mr Suraj Mani Barmay during his college years at 19 years of age.
-He is currently studying with Neecia Majolly.
+He is currently studying with Neecia Majolly and Natalia Kapylova.
 Coming from a musical family he was surrounded by Nepali folk and Hindustani music since birth.

 However, it was Western classical piano pieces that touched a deep nerve in his heart which impelled him to dedicate his life for the fluency and perfection of his craft.